core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 Note to RFC Editor: Following the registration of the CoAP Option Number 24, please replace "TBD24" with "24" in the figure above.
 Then, please delete this paragraph.

 The option value can have an arbitrary length.
-However, implementations can limit its length to that of the longest supported Recipient ID.
+Implementations can limit its length to that of the longest supported Recipient ID.

 This document particularly defines how this option is used in messages protected with OSCORE.
 That is, when the option is included in an outgoing message, the option value specifies the new OSCORE Recipient ID that the sender endpoint intends to use with the other endpoint sharing the OSCORE Security Context.

+Therefore, the maximum lenght of the option value is equal to the maximum lenght of OSCORE Sender/Recipient IDs.
+As defined in {{Section 3.3 of RFC8613}}, this is determined by the size of the AEAD nonce of the used AEAD Algorithm in the OSCORE Security Context.

 The Recipient-ID Option is of class E in terms of OSCORE processing (see {{Section 4.1 of RFC8613}}).